Choosing a GFQL Engine: pandas, Polars, cuDF, Polars-GPU#

 |

-wins from ~10K; gap grows with size (up to order-of-magnitude) [F1] |
+takes over past small graphs; gap grows with size [F1] |

 Bulk 1-hop frontier expansion |